bengrunfeld/study-notes/backbone_js-2.md

 The `render()` method uses this template by passing it the `toJSON()` encoding of the attributes of the model associated with the view.

 A common Backbone convention is to return `this` at the end of `render()`.

+We cannot use `type="text/javascript"` because the browser will interpret this as raw Javascript and attempt to

 #### Going Through a Full Example